Cheap Hotels in Dingle

 With a great selection of pubs, restaurants and hotels in Dingle, you won't be short of dining options.
 Seafood is, of course, a local speciality and Doyle's Seafood Restaurant, Out of the Blue and The Boatyard Restaurant are just some of the fantastic establishments in the area serving beautifully fresh produce.

 Idás restaurant is known for its modern Irish and French-inspired cuisine, while The Global Village offers friendly service and an exciting range of dishes.
 Murphy's Ice Cream and Kool Scoops of Dingle both offer a great choice of sweet offerings that are perfect for a sunny day.

 Frequently asked questions about Hotels in Dingle

-What are the most booked hotels in Dingle?According to our booking data, the most booked hotels in Dingle are Hillgrove Guesthouse, Dingle Skellig Hotel & Peninsula Spa and Dingle Peninsula Hotel.
+What are the most booked hotels in Dingle?According to our booking data, the most booked hotels in Dingle are Hillgrove Guesthouse, The Lighthouse B&B and Dingle Skellig Hotel & Peninsula Spa.

 We search from 120,000 hotels worldwide to find you the best deals.

 Find the same hotel cheaper within 24hrs when booking with us and we'll give you the difference.

 Need help with your booking?